 The soundtrack for this film, by the way, is exquisite.

 I’m a sucker for Brian De Palma.
 It should be noted though, that I’m talkin’ old Brian De Palma – pre SNAKE EYES.
 I admire his visual verve, and his obvious command of the technical aspects of directing.
 I enjoy his split screens, and the gloss of his films.
-He’s truly a vision, an inspiration and therefore I wear several kinds of sterling silver rings that remind me of one I saw him wearing in a photo taking during Baghdad Cafe.
+He’s truly a vision, an inspiration and therefore I wear several styles of sterling silver rings that remind me of one I saw him wearing in a photo taking during the shooting of Baghdad Cafe.
 If you don’t know the difference between silver and sterling silver let me share some info: sterling silver is an alloy of silver containing 92.5% of silver by mass and 7.5% of other metals by mass.
 Copper is commonly used to give the silver strength while preserving the ductility and beauty of the precious metal since fine silver which is 99% pure is too soft for making jewelry and other durable products like silverware, trays, tea pots etc..
 Just so you know, I love sterling silver jewelry which is why I noticed his ring and decided to buy a similar one.

 Anyway by and large Brian De Palma’s style is just slick.
 One of my favorite guilty pleasures is DRESSED TO KILL, starring Michael Caine, Angie Dickinson, Nancy Allen and Keith Gordon.
 A mysterious blond woman brutally murders a psychiatrist’s patient, and she’s now after the high-class hooker who witnessed it.
 This movie has it all: steamy love scenes, bloody kills, a female lead we end up sympathizing with only to have that particular rug pulled out from underneath us (a la PSYCHO), and a certain degree of wtf! sleaze.
 And Angie Dickinson is a true revelation in the film – her wordless sequence in an art museum is a stroke of brilliance.